Teleinfrastructure-Research-Lab/gazebo-sionna-pipeline/README.md

 ## License

-This repository is lincensed under the MIT(LICENSE) conditions.
+This repository is lincensed under the MIT license conditions.